 Ettrick in Chesterfield County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: African Americans Education.
-In addition, it is included in the Historically Black Colleges and Universities series list.
-A significant historical year for this entry is 1902.
+This historical marker is listed in these topic lists: African Americans • Civil Rights • Education • Government & Politics.
+In addition, it is included in the Civil Rights in Education Heritage Trail, and the Historically Black Colleges and Universities series lists.
+A significant historical month for this entry is January 1886.

 Location.
-37° 14.123′ N, 77° 25.078′ W. Marker is in Ettrick, Virginia, in Chesterfield County.
-Marker is at the intersection of College Avenue and Hayden Street, on the right when traveling south on College Avenue.
+37° 14.572′ N, 77° 25.281′ W. Marker is in Ettrick, Virginia, in Chesterfield County.
+Marker is at the intersection of Matthews Jefferson Drive and East River Road, on the right when traveling east on Matthews Jefferson Drive.
 Touch for map.
-Marker is in this post office area: Petersburg VA 23803, United States of America.
+Marker is at or near this postal address: 3112 E River Rd, Petersburg VA 23803, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A different marker also named Virginia State University (within shouting distance of this marker); Founding of the Seaboard Air Line Railroad (approx. ¼ mile away); Amaza Lee Meredith (1895-1984) (approx. 0.3 miles away); Ettrick Veterans Memorial (approx. half a mile away); Restoration of Vawter Hall (approx. 0.6 miles away); Restoration of Storum Hall (approx. 0.6 miles away); Colonial Heights War Memorial (approx. 0.7 miles away); Ettrick (approx. 0.7 miles away).
 Touch for a list and map of all markers in Ettrick.

 Related marker.
 Click here for another marker that is related to this marker.
 Old Marker At This Location also titled "Virginia State University".